Particular/docs.particular.net/servicecontrol/db-compaction.md

 ---
-title: Compacting RavenDB
+title: Compacting RavenDB 3.5
 summary: How to compact the RavenDB database backing ServiceControl
-reviewed: 2020-06-23
+reviewed: 2022-10-26
 ---

 INFO: Compact the database only if the retention period, message throughput, or average message size have been reduced.
 If none of these have changed, compacting may not provide a significant reduction in database size, or it may have only a small, temporary effect.

+INFO: The following documentation applies to ServiceControl primary and audit instances using RavenDB 3.5 as storage option.
+New audit instances created with version 4.26 and onward use by default RavenDB 5 and don't need any compaction.

-ServiceControl's embedded RavenDB database can be compacted in one of two ways: with the  [Extensible Storage Engine Utility (esentutl)](https://technet.microsoft.com/en-us/library/hh875546.aspx), or by using the RavenDB management portal.
+ServiceControl's embedded RavenDB 3.5 database can be compacted in one of two ways: with the  [Extensible Storage Engine Utility (esentutl)](https://technet.microsoft.com/en-us/library/hh875546.aspx), or by using the RavenDB management portal.

 ## Using EsentUtl (Preferred approach)